List of The Sopranos characters: Vito Spatafore

 Vito Spatafore is played by Joseph R. Gannascoli.
 Vito was a soldier in the DiMeo crime family and a subordinate of Tony Soprano.
 He was married to Marie Spatafore, who was a second cousin to high-ranking member of the Lupertazzi family, Phil Leotardo, and had two children, Vito Jr., and Francesca.
 In the fifth season, it was revealed that Vito was a closeted homosexual.
 Gannascoli brought the idea to the writers of making his character gay based on the true story of Gambino crime family member Vito Arena, in the 1993 book Murder Machine.
 Gannascoli has said he saw the character as "a cross between Mike Tyson and Liberace."

 Although Vito Spatafore was not introduced on The Sopranos until the Season 2 episode "The Happy Wanderer" as a nephew to fellow mobster Richie Aprile and cousin to Adriana La Cerva and Jackie Aprile Jr., Gannascoli appeared in the Season 1 episode, "The Legend of Tennessee Moltisanti" as a pastry shop patron named "Gino".

-Vito is a member of the Aprile crew upon Richie's release from prison and quickly rises through the ranks to capo after the deaths of capos Richie Aprile, Gigi Cestone and Ralph Cifaretto.
+Vito is a member of the Aprile crew upon Richie's release from prison and quickly rises through the ranks to capo.
+Vito is a builder by trade and runs a business with his brother Bryan, they are tasked by Richie to build a ramp for Beansie Gaeta who is paralysed after Richie ran him over with an SUV.
+His wife furiously refuses and later complains to Paulie that they have not completed the job, it is mentioned they are nephews of Richie making them cousins to the Aprile's.
+After the deaths of successive capos Richie Aprile, Gigi Cestone and Ralph Cifaretto, Vito is promoted to take over the crew in an acting capacity.
 In the Season 3 episode "Another Toothpick", Vito's brother, Bryan Spatafore, is violently beaten with a golf club by Salvatore "Mustang Sally" Intile, and put into a coma.
-Vito is vindictive and demands someone render Sal's comeuppance.
+Vito is vindictive and angry, demanding someone render Sal's comeuppance.
 Tony Soprano enlists the help of Bobby Baccalieri's father, Bobby Baccalieri Sr., to perform the hit on Mustang Sally.